joisyousef/Todo-List-nodejs/README.md

 3. **Database**: MongoDB Atlas could be used for production scalability
 4. **Registry**: Docker Hub selected for simplicity; production would use private registry
 5. **Network**: Application accessible on port 3000; production would use port 80/443
-6. **SSL/TLS**: Not implemented in demo; would be required for production
-7. **Monitoring**: Basic health checks implemented; full observability stack recommended for production
+6. **Monitoring**: Basic health checks implemented; full observability stack recommended for production

 ### Production Considerations